stealth/grab/README.md

 -----------------

-_grab_ is using `mmap(2)` and matches the whole file blob without counting newlines (which _grep_ is doing even if there is no match) which is a lot faster than reading the file in chunks and counting the newlines.
+_grab_ is using `mmap(2)` and matches the whole file blob without counting newlines (which _grep_ is doing even if there is no match [as of a grep code review of mine in 2012; things may be different today]) which is a lot faster than `read(2)`-ing the file in small chunks and counting the newlines.
 If available, _grab_ also uses the PCRE JIT feature.
-However, speedups are only measurable on fast HDD's or SSD's.
-In the later case, the speedup can be really drastically (even up to 100%) if matching recursively.
-So clearly, the storage is the bottleneck, and parallelizing the search is in most cases even slower, as the seeking takes more time than just doing stuff in linear; even on SSD's.
+However, speedups are only measurable on large file trees or fast HDDs or SSDs.
+In the later case, the speedup can be really drastically (up to 3 times faster) if matching recursively and in parallel.
+Since storage is the bottleneck, parallelizing the search on HDDs makes no sense, as the seeking takes more time than just doing stuff in linear.

 Additionally, _grab_ is skipping files which are too small to contain the regular expression.
 For larger regex's in a recursive search, this can skip quite good amount of files without even opening them.

-A quite new pcre lib is required, on some older systems the build can fail due to `PCRE_INFO_MINLENGTH` and `pcre_study()`.
+A quite new pcre lib is required, on some older systems the build can fail due to a missing `PCRE_INFO_MINLENGTH` and `pcre_study()`.

 Files are mmaped and matched in chunks of 1Gig.
 For files which are larger, the last 4096 byte (1 page) of a chunk are overlapped, so that matches on a 1 Gig